YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: An action requiring a snapshot file was unable to create it.

-Action: Verify the directory has appropriate access permissions for the user performing the action.
+Action: Verify that the directory has appropriate access permissions for the user performing the action.

 -----------------
 SSTMPDIRSTAT